awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

 **AWS Management Console**

-     1. Using the instructions in [To create your service account with the AWS Management Console](create-service-account-iam-policy-and-role.md#create-service-account-console), create an IAM role named `eks-alb-ingress-controller` and attach the `ALBIngressControllerIAMPolicy` IAM policy that you created in a previous step to it\.
+     1. Using the instructions in [To create your service account with the AWS Management Console](create-service-account-iam-policy-and-role.md#create-service-account-console), create an IAM role named `<eks-alb-ingress-controller>` and attach the `<ALBIngressControllerIAMPolicy>` IAM policy that you created in a previous step to it\.
 Note the Amazon Resource Name \(ARN\) of the role, once you've created it\.

      1. Annotate the Kubernetes service account with the ARN of the role that you created with the following command\.

         ```
         kubectl annotate serviceaccount -n kube-system alb-ingress-controller \
-        eks.amazonaws.com/role-arn=arn:aws:iam::111122223333:role/eks-alb-ingress-controller
+        eks.amazonaws.com/role-arn=arn:aws:iam::<111122223333>:role/<eks-alb-ingress-controller>
         ```
    + <a name="create-alb-iam-role-cli"></a>

 **AWS CLI**

-     1. Using the instructions in [To create your service account with the AWS CLI](create-service-account-iam-policy-and-role.md#create-service-account-cli), create an IAM role named `eks-alb-ingress-controller` and attach the `ALBIngressControllerIAMPolicy` IAM policy that you created in a previous step to it\.
+     1. Using the instructions in [To create your service account with the AWS CLI](create-service-account-iam-policy-and-role.md#create-service-account-cli), create an IAM role named `<eks-alb-ingress-controller>` and attach the `<ALBIngressControllerIAMPolicy>` IAM policy that you created in a previous step to it\.
 Note the Amazon Resource Name \(ARN\) of the role, once you've created it\.

      1. Annotate the Kubernetes service account with the ARN of the role that you created with the following command\.

         ```
         kubectl annotate serviceaccount -n kube-system alb-ingress-controller \
-        eks.amazonaws.com/role-arn=arn:aws:iam::111122223333:role/eks-alb-ingress-controller
+        eks.amazonaws.com/role-arn=arn:aws:iam::<111122223333>:role/<eks-alb-ingress-controller>
         ```

 1. Deploy the ALB Ingress Controller with the following command\.